A Trichologist Breaks Down the Basics of Hair Thinning and How to Avoid It

 Hair loss is a side effect of many disorders, especially for women.
 The most common ones, according to Blaisure, are:

 Genetic Thinning.
-This means you have inherited a sensitivity to the hormone Dihydrotestosterone (DHT).
+This means you have inherited a sensitivity to the hormone dihydrotestosterone (DHT).
 DHT causes the hair to get smaller and thinner.
-Men usually thin or go completely bald int he crown and hair line areas, while women tend to just get really thin.
+Men usually thin or go completely bald in the crown and hairline areas, while women tend to just get really thin.
 In both cases, you’re likely to experience micro-inflammation (swelling, redness, irritation) in the hair follicles.

 Thyroid Malfunction.
-Hair loss can also be a sign that your thyroid, a large gland that lives in the neck and secretes the hormones that maintain our body’s metabolism, is producing a low level of those hormones.
-This in turn, causes dry brittle hair and excessive shedding.
-On the other hand, a hyper thyroid, or one that secretes an excess of metabolic hormones, can cause hair loss and an oily scalp.
+Hair loss can also be a sign that your thyroid, a large gland in the neck that secretes the hormones that maintain our body’s metabolism, is producing a low level of those hormones.
+This, in turn, causes dry, brittle hair and excessive shedding.
+On the other hand, a hyperthyroid, or one that secretes an excess of metabolic hormones, can cause hair loss and an oily scalp.

 Inadequate Protein Intake.
-Blaisure says this is common in vegans, due to lack of vitamin B12 which comes from animal sources.
+Blaisure says this is common in vegans, due to a lack of vitamin B12, which comes from animal sources.
 “Plant proteins do not provide B12 and must be combined in order for the body to properly utilize all the amino acids it needs for optimal function, and eating too much protein and not enough carbs can cause hair to shed as well,” she says.

-Auto-Immune Disorders.
-Inflammation is the common thread between a slew of disorders that can cause the hair to fall out.
-Blaisure says the most common ones are Diabetes type 2 (body can no longer manage blood sugar levels), lupus (body attacks its own tissue and organs) and polycystic syndrome (PICOs), where elevated male hormones are causing an imbalance.
+Autoimmune Disorders.
+Inflammation is the common thread among a slew of disorders that can cause the hair to fall out.
+Blaisure says the most common ones are type 2 diabetes (the body can no longer manage blood sugar levels), lupus (the body attacks its own tissue and organs), and polycystic ovary syndrome (PCOS) where elevated male hormones are causing an imbalance.

-You’ve also probably heard of Alopecia Areata, an auto immune disorder that causes inflammation in the hair follicle as the body attacks the hair cells.
-Blaisure says this usually shows itself in the form of bald patches and in some cases, can become more acute, leading to alopecia Totalis (loss of head and facial hair) and universalis with total body hair loss.
+You’ve also probably heard of alopecia areata, an autoimmune disorder that causes inflammation in the hair follicle as the body attacks the hair cells.
+Blaisure says this usually shows itself in the form of bald patches, and in some cases can become more acute, leading to alopecia totalis (loss of head and facial hair) and universalis with total body hair loss.

-Other hair- and scalp-specific ones that cause inflammation in the scalp and on the skin are seborrhea, Psoriasis and folliculitis (inflammation of the hair follicle).
+Other conditions that cause inflammation in the scalp and on the skin are seborrhea, psoriasis, and folliculitis (inflammation of the hair follicle).

 MORE: 21 Delicious Smoothie Recipes for Your Healthiest Skin and Hair